audrum/old-multinstall/README.md

 This is a project about open source activators for windows and office written in PowerShell. **You have to open each one with admin rights**.
 If you have any doubt, comment or contribution, you can contact me through [Telegram](https://telegram.org) by my username [@audrum](https://t.me/audrum).

+In order to use the exexutable version just double click and use it.
+Sometimes it is detected by the antivirus as malware so you can temporarily disable the antivirus.
+If you don't trust just check the code written in [Python](https://www.python.org/) and compile it by your self.

 ## How to use PowerShell script